pmiksza/AERMS/README.md

-This is a description of the packahe.
+This is a description of the AERMS package.